 Accra is the capital and most populous city of Ghana.
 Accra is the administrative, communications, and economic centre of the country.
 Over 70% of Ghana's manufacturing capacity is located within the Accra region.
 Ghana is in Western Africa, bordering the Gulf of Guinea, between Cote d'Ivoire and Togo.
 Tropical; warm and comparatively dry along southeast coast; hot and humid in southwest; hot and dry in north.
 Mostly low plains with dissected plateau in south-central area.
 The official language is English.
 It is used in most business transactions.
 The main religions are Christianity, indigenous beliefs, Islam.
 The economy of Ghana, West Africa has a diverse and rich resource base, and as such, has one of the highest GDP per capita in Africa.
 Ghana remains somewhat dependent on international financial and technical assistance as well as the activities of the extensive Ghanaian diaspora.
 Gold, timber, cocoa, diamond, bauxite, and manganese exports are major sources of foreign exchange.
+The security risk for expatriates in Ghana is medium particularly in Accra and near the borders.
+Risks include armed crime, carjacking, attacks on residences and vehicle accidents due to poor road conditions and driving standards.
 The population in Accra is 1.7 Mil (2014 est.), while the inflation rate is 15% (2014 est.).

 Cost Of Living